CreateAndFake/CreateAndFake/docs/index.md

 In case the default behavior is not enough, each tool can be customized for individual needs by creating your own instances.
 Additionally, interfaces have been provided for data classes to properly behave with the tools instead.
 Visit any tool's page to be guided on either route.

-Although each tool can be created and customized on a per test basis, it is recommended to create a your own static class containing the tools instead of the supplied default:
+Although each tool can be created and customized on a per test basis, it is recommended to create your own static class containing the tools instead of the supplied default:

 ```c#
 /// <summary>Holds basic implementations of all reflection tools.</summary>